Travel Terms & Conditions

 It is the responsibility of the customer who effected the booking to verify and ensure that himself/herself and the person/s on whose behalf he/she is effecting a booking are

 (a) in possession of valid passports (which are valid for at least 6 months after the customer’s scheduled date of return to Malta) and any appropriate visas.
-Additionally it is the customers responsibility to check that all names and surnames printed on ANY travel document be it airline / hotel / cruise / transfer etc... matches perfectly the name and surname as listed on the respective pssport.
-The company shall NOT be responsible for any denied boarding / missed connection which the client may experience as a direct result of disprepencies between the name and surname as listed on the passport and the name and surname ans listed on ANY travel document issued by the company be it airline / hotel / cruise / transfer etc...
+Additionally, it is the customers responsibility to check that all names and surnames printed on ANY travel document be it airline/hotel/cruise/transfer, etc... match perfectly the name and surname as listed on the respective passport.
+The company shall NOT be responsible for any denied boarding / missed connection that the client may experience as a direct result of discrepancies between the name and surname as listed on the passport and the name and surname listed on ANY travel document issued by the company be it airline/hotel/cruise/transfer etc...

 (b) to make sure that they check passport and visa requirements as well as health formalities with the competent authorities well in advance of their scheduled departure.

-Additionally it is the customer’s responsibility to check all itinerary routing prior to travel especially in the case of routing restrictions which are a direct result of international geo political realities and / or sanctions.
+Additionally, it is the customer’s responsibility to check all itinerary routing prior to travel, especially in the case of routing restrictions that are a direct result of international geo-political realities and/or sanctions.

 It is the customer’s responsibility to verify with his/her doctor as to what vaccinations and inoculations are advisable for the chosen destination.

 Airline regulations state that women twenty-eight weeks or more into pregnancy at the time of return travel must have a medical certificate revealing fitness to travel.